blag/conducto_life/notes.md

 It took a moment to realize that the web GUI was controlling the docker daemon on my local machine.
 Until that happened I was a bit bewildered.
 This section can be short, a diagram and a sentence or two, but without knowing the basic setup it will be hard for users to right themselves if they've erred.

-##### Give them a jumping off point

-Some users will want to tinker with code and only go read the tutorials once they get stuck.
-These will want to start with a working pipeline and make changes.
-Having the intro be the README in a github repo containing that pipeline means that they're already where they need to be.
-Having that repo not contain too much else makes it easy to make small changes and morph it into their own vision.